 Spotify has videos, too!

-Finally, you might already be using YouTube videos to learn Spanish, but it’s a little-known fact that Spotify actually has videos, too.
+Finally, you might already be using YouTube videos to learn Spanish, or concentrating on FluentU’s personalized language lessons that pull from a library of authentic videos, but it’s a little-known fact that Spotify actually has videos, too.
 Here’s one of our favorites:

 “Viva Latino: Original Videos”

 This is a great resource for learning Spanish in an exciting and interesting way.
 The selection is still growing with new videos featuring Spanish-speaking artists coming out on a regular basis, and all of them are exclusive to Spotify.